civiform/civiform/env-var-docs/parser-package/README.md

   `regex` is defined, `regex_tests` must also be defined.
 - `regex_tests`: A list of objects.
 Each object contains a `val` field with a string value and a `should_match` field with a boolean value.
-If `regex_tests` is defiend, `regex` must also be defined.
+If `regex_tests` is defined, `regex` must also be defined.

 The `description` and `type` fields must be defined for each variable.